mahmoudhossam/hugo-blog/content/posts/arch.md

 Someone might ask: "Okay, but what if the software I want isn't in the official repos?"

-Arch has the AUR (Arch User Repositories) to solve this problem, it's basically a community-maintained repo with recpies to build basically any software you can think of, they're even more comprehensive than Ubuntu's PPAs!
+Arch has the AUR (Arch User Repositories) to solve this problem, it's basically a community-maintained repo with recipes to build basically any software you can think of, they're even more comprehensive than Ubuntu's PPAs!

 All this comes at a price, though.